 Ingredients

 - All-Purpose Flour - Just the regular all-purpose white flour that you likely already have in your pantry.
-To get the most accurate results (and minimize dishes!), I like to do this on a scale by weight.
+To get the most accurate results (and minimize dishes!), I like to measure it on a scale by weight.

 - Sugar - Use granulated white sugar for this cake.
 Like the flour, I prefer to do this on a scale by weight, right inside the mixing bowl.